 As Kevin explains: “When it comes to doing our bit for the planet we choose not to listen to those who say “others can fix it” or “my footprint is small enough”.
 Rather we will be green role models for our kids and neighbours by showing that we can all make those small changes that the world needs more of.”

 The Koelmeyer family knew that complementing their solar panels with a battery would be a smart move.
 Their total clean energy package included 18 SunPower SPR-E20-327-MC4 (327W) panels, a Fronius Primo 5.0-1-AUS Inverter and a Tesla Power Wall 2 (13.5 Kwh), plus a Gateway as a backup option.

 Their move has taken them close to 24/7 independence from the grid: “We power the house with solar through the day and the battery at night.
 Most of our power usage is after dark so it’s a nice feeling to know you are storing power in the battery from the sun and then using it after the sun sets.
 There have been months where we haven’t taken any power at all from the grid.”

 Kevin views his monthly payment for his panels as smartly diverting funds that would’ve otherwise gone to an energy provider.
-That’s because no longer do the family antagonise over electricity bills as high as $800 per quarter.
-Rather they’re excited to show others bills of less than $10 per month and to be free from paying ‘dead money’ to an electricity company.
+That’s because no longer does the family antagonise over electricity bills as high as $800 per quarter.
+Rather, they’re excited to show others bills of less than $10 per month and to be free from paying ‘dead money’ to an electricity company.

 Their energy savings are being used wisely.
-First up they’re enhancing their children’s education through activities like taekwondo and swimming lessons.
-Secondly the extra savings are enabling family holidays are becoming more adventurous.
+First up, they’re enhancing their children’s education through activities like taekwondo and swimming lessons.
+Secondly, the extra savings are enabling family holidays to become more adventurous.